Magno556/fcc_html/READ.md

 freecodecamp\basic html and html5 exercises;
-this exercise consist of  all the exercises under basic HTML and HTML5  in freecodecamp .
+this exercise consist of  all the exercises under basic HTML and HTML5  in freecodecamp . that is
+*creating a placeholder text,form
+*adding image to a website
+*link external page with anchor
+*making dead links using the hash symbol
+*turn an image into link
+*creating an ordered and unordered list
+*nest many element with a single div